balanceiskey/js-tutorship/lesson_002.md

 ### `;`

 Don’t forget the semicolon!
+A semicolon lets JavaScript know we've reached the end of a statement.

 ### Put it together.

 What we get is `var x = 1;`.
-Somewhat confusingly, you’ll often hear developers say this as `1 is assigned to x`.
+You’ll often hear developers say this as `1 is assigned to x`.

 ## Variable Use